TechLuke/TechLuke.github.io/_posts/2018-06-20-kratky-method.md

 When you grow with hydroponics, the plant's roots are just floating in the water so the plant doesn't have anyway to support itself.
 There are several different growing mediums used to support plants in hydroponic systems.
 I use clay pebbles, they work great and have other [benefits](https://university.upstartfarmers.com/blog/pros-cons-hydroton-hydroponics) too.

 You can find Hydroton clay pebbles at any hydroponics store.
 A large 50 liter bag costs around $30, and you can reuse them summer after summer.
-When I first started exprimenting with Kratky I bought a small bag of clay pebbles off Amazon for $20.
+When I first started experimenting with Kratky I bought a small bag of clay pebbles off Amazon for $20.
 This was before I knew how much they should cost.
 Source: [Original Publication](https://www.ctahr.hawaii.edu/hawaii/downloads/three_non-circulating_hydroponic_methods_for_growing_lettuce.pdf)

 ## The Plants